Emblem of Hong Kong: Description

 The Regional Emblem of the Hong Kong is round in shape.
-It bears a red circular edge, an outer ring marked with scripts, a red inner ring with a design of a swaying bauhinia with 5 star-shaped stamens.
+It bears a red circular edge, an outer ring marked with scripts, a red inner ring with a design of a swaying bauhinia with five star-shaped stamens.
 The swaying bauhinia design at the centre of the inner ring of the emblem is white in colour.
-It is formed by 5 petals, each with a red 5-pointed star and a red style.
+It is formed by five petals, each with a red five-pointed star and a red style.
 The petals are evenly arranged around the central point of the emblem in a clockwise direction.
 The centre of the bauhinia lies on the central point of the emblem.

 The outer ring marked with scripts lies between the red circular edge and the red inner ring.
 The words and characters, on a white background, are red in colour.
 Evenly arranged in the upper part of the outer ring are the traditional Chinese characters 中華人民共和國香港特別行政區 (People's Republic of China Hong Kong Special Administrative Region) in the standard format for the regional emblem.
 The bottom of each character points towards the centre of the regional emblem.
-The English words "HONG KONG" in the standard format for the regional emblem are evenly arranged further down the outer ring.
+The English words "HONG KONG" in the standard format for the regional emblem are evenly arranged farther down the outer ring.